- Academic Affairs

-If the President, Governor or Mayor has declared an emergency (martial law) you may not be allowed to be outside or on the road.
-Without such a declaration the university cannot force you to stay, but it is strongly recommended that you do.
-If you do decide to leave the building, you may be putting others at risk by opening the exterior doors.
+If the President, Governor, or Mayor has declared an emergency (martial law), you may not be allowed to be outside or on the road.
+Without such a declaration, the university cannot force you to stay, but it is strongly recommended that you do.
+If you leave the building, you may be putting others at risk by opening the exterior doors.

 Most emergencies last a short period of time.
 If the emergency goes on for an unusually long period of time, authorities will make arrangements for provisions.

 In the event of a shelter-in-place order, emergency responders and University officials will be working toward getting the emergency under control and restoring necessities such as power and phone service.
 The most important thing is your safety, so remain in place until the shelter-in-place is lifted.

 Telephone communications during an emergency condition should be kept to an absolute minimum so that emergency use of those communication channels will not be compromised.
 You can advise your family members that in the event of a campus emergency, you will contact them as soon as it is prudent to do so.